Xabitsuki/Draining-Youtube/README.md

 the external libraries.
 The code is written in python 3 and installing jupyter notebook is also required to execute the notebooks provided.
-Both can simply be installed by download the Anaconda distribution that can be found at this [link] (https://www.anaconda.com/distribution/) (select python 3.XX distribution).
+Both can simply be installed by downloading the Anaconda distribution that can be found at this [link] (https://www.anaconda.com/distribution/) (select python 3.XX distribution).

 ##### External librairies